chrisnmorrison/openmastery/learn/java/fundamentals/if-else.md

 This section explains coding best practices.
 Don't skip it!
 :::

-In the above examples, we used a conditional in the form `value1 == value2`.
+In the above examples, we use a conditional in the form `value1 == value2`.
 There's nothing wrong with this, but there's a better way to write this!

 ```java
 public class Learn {